Baked Plain Cheesecake—Prototype 4:

 Plain Cheesecake—Prototype 24 New bath liner

 This cheesecake, like many others before it, was served in the break area to my fellow associates at The Home Depot.
-The main purpose of this prototype was a room-temperature crust test.
-I checked on this a few hours later, and the crust seemed to be considerably less mushy compared to earlier versions.
+If I remember correctly, I baked this one for about 90 minutes (doing so around mid-October of 2023).
+But the main purpose of this prototype was a room-temperature crust test.
+I checked on this a few hours later, and the crust seemed to be considerably less mushy compared to earlier versions (I pre-baked it for about 30 minutes in this case).
 I saw a firmness that was, as I was hoping, at least half-decent.
 And much of the cheesecake was already gone (down to two slices after about 2 1/2 hours).
 I myself felt that the boost in the white chocolate chips not only made the crust more stable—but tastier as well.
 Also, the newly-used Easy Bath Cheesecake Wrap worked out successfully!

 Back to my bushy homepage